kiranma72/abdm-docs/content/2-milestone1/verify-abha-address/by-otp.md

 When user visits the hospital, and shares ABHA address with Hospital staff.
 The staff verifies it with OTP on the mobile number attached to that ABHA address.

 **Steps to initiate verification of ABHA Address by OTP:**
-- Patient must have a valid ABHA address
+- Patient must have a valid ABHA address.
-- Patient verbally shares the ABHA address to the health facility during registration
+- Patient verbally shares the ABHA address to the health facility during registration.
-- Facility initiates a mobile OTP authentication for this ABHA address
+- Facility initiates a mobile OTP authentication for this ABHA address.
-- Then patient will receive an OTP on their mobile, which they must share with the operator
+- Then patient will receive an OTP on their mobile, which they must share with the operator.
 - The facility sends the OTP to the HIE-CM.
-On successful validations it gets the demographic details of the user and a new linking token
+On successful validations it gets the demographic details of the user and a new linking token.
-- The HRP software must store this access(linking) token in their system for the purpose of linking care contexts to the patient.
+- The HRP software must store this access (linking) token in their system for the purpose of linking care contexts to the patient.

 ![Sharing PHR Verbally](/abdm-docs/img/share_phr_verbally.PNG)